 I’ll never forget driving home from hiking in Niagara Falls and stopping at a Denny’s in a backwater town for lunch.
 We were feeling bummed out because it was Sunday and we had to go back to work tomorrow.

 We put down every single thing we have ever dreamed of doing.
-Nothing was off limits.
+Nothing was off-limits.
 Every dream we ever had from our childhood came out.
+It was slow at first, but as we started writing, the dreams started pouring out.

-The list was long and it made me realize I really hadn't done much in my life and I wanted to change all that.
+We wrote down our goals from everything to going on a yoga retreat and climbing Mount Kilimanjaro.
+The list was long and it made me realize I really hadn’t done much in my life.
+I wanted to change all that.

 Dave always had a knack for photography.
 It was a hobby of his for years.
 Little did he know he’d be making a living out of it one day.